-2. Keep communicating in the midst of uncertainty.
+2. Keep communicating in the midst of uncertainties.

 This is especially difficult when they do not even know what is going to happen in their organization in a few months’ time.

-Leaders have to remember to communicate and over-communicate because your team members need to be clear and assured that there is a game plan that the company is following.
-This breeds confidence within employees.
+Leaders have to remember to communicate and over-communicate because their team members need to be clear and assured that there is a game plan that the company is following.
+This breeds confidence in employees.

 3. Be honest and transparent.

 Some companies are facing a hard time.
 Revenues have dropped because of low consumer spending.
 Countries are reporting negative growth rates.
 This meant that a lot of companies will be affected.
 It could even lead to retrenchment or “right-sizing”.